 A Core Value

-Courage as one of your core values, it not only installs feelings of self-worth and gives you the ability to accept that while you may be fearful of the challenges ahead, you have the willingness to face it.
+This gives you the ability to accept that while you may be fearful of the challenges ahead, you also have the willingness to face them.

 “What separates those with courage and those without is often as simple as having the ability to ask for what you want.“